 As for the argument that virtual child pornography could be used by pedophiles to seduce children into sexual activity, Kennedy countered that other enticements, such as cartoons and candy, could just as easily be used.

-Dissenters argue that some virtual child pornography could be banned
+Dissenters argued some virtual child pornography could be banned

 Chief Justice William H. Rehnquist and Justices Sandra Day O’Connor and Antonin Scalia dissented in part, stating that Congress could ban virtual child pornography but not “youthful-adult pornography,” reasoning that these were two distinguishable categories of pornography.